Skip to main content

 1. A Platform submits a PlatformRequest containing user intent to the Operator.

-4. The Operator publishes the ContextRequest to subscribed Brand Agents.
+5. The Operator distributes (broadcasts) the ContextRequest to all matching Brand Agents.

-7. The Operator returns the winning recommendation (or no_bid) to the Platform.
+8. The Operator returns the PlatformResponse (or no_match) to the Platform.

-8. Verified events are recorded and settled via the Operator ledger.
+9. Verified events are recorded and settled via the Operator’s settlement system.

-The Operator is responsible for enforcing timing, verification, and settlement guarantees.
+The Operator is responsible for enforcing governance, timing, verification, and settlement guarantees.

 From PlatformRequest to ContextRequest